 #1.
 Weigh your tiny house on wheels at any truck scale:

-Before you travel, weigh your tiny house with your truck combined, then remove your truck and weigh it alone.
+Before you grab your Passport to travel, weigh your tiny house with your truck combined, then remove your truck and weigh it alone.
 Subtract the weight of the truck from the weight of the tiny house with your truck attached.
 It is relevant to do this, so you can know the weight of your tiny house and the best tow vehicle to use.
-Don’t forget to consider weight distribution, place the heavier items at the back of the trailer.
+Don’t forget to consider weight distribution, place the heavier items (like Kayaks or Bicycles) at the back of the trailer.

 #2.
 Connect bubble levels to your tiny house: